 - Show continued interest.
 Make sure the hiring manager knows you’re still interested in working for their company.
 The hiring manager might assume you’ve secured a position elsewhere or that you’re not open to hearing about other positions that may become available.
 Reiterating your interest helps the hiring manager to confirm that you’d still like to be considered for future opportunities.

 - Ask for feedback.
 Asking for feedback is a great way to learn and grow as a professional.
 Politely ask the employer for any feedback they can provide on your application.
-This can help you to figure out what areas you need to improve on for future job applications.
+They might not always provide feedback, but if they do - this can help you to figure out what areas you need to improve on for future job applications.

 Use the steps and examples in this guide to write a job rejection response to support professional connections in your future.
 Sending a polite and professional email is sure to reflect well on you professionally and may potentially lead to other opportunities at the company.